-The following lists the various advisory and counseling services offered by LMU in the fields of diversity, conflicts and crises.
+The following lists various advisory and counseling services offered in the fields of diversity, conflicts and crises.

 If you have any more questions, please contact the GraduateCenterLMU, where staff will be happy to help you or refer you to a suitable contact person.